Customising Your Small Wood Burning Stove

 Our pedestal stand is a great alternative to our traditional log store stand.
 This option adds more height to your stove, but it also gives your small wood burner a much more contemporary look.
 You still have the option to store some logs on the platform beneath your stove, and both of our stands come with 4 holes drilled into the base.
 This enables your stove to be easily bolted to the floor of your campervan, canal boat, or any other moving vehicle.
 This guide will show you how to bolt your Hobbit stove to the floor.

 Our Hobbit stove with the log store stand and brass fittings (pictured left), in comparison to our Hobbit stove with the pedestal stand and brass fittings (pictured right).
+Please note that we have now had to discontinue the pedestal stand, as it is not compatible with the Eco Design version of our Hobbit stoves.

 Step 3 – Choosing The Colour of Your Small Wood Burning Stove